-7. The employment contract of a shop steward may not be rescinded or considered dissolved in a manner contrary to sections 1-3 of chapter 8 of the Employment Contracts Act.
+7. The employment contract of a shop steward may not be rescinded or considered dissolved in a manner contrary to Chapter 8, Sections 1-3 of the Employment Contracts Act.

 The employment contract of a shop steward may only be rescinded for an infringement of administrative regulations if the shop steward has repeatedly and substantially failed to perform working obligations despite being cautioned for so doing.